laila910/drupal_event_custom_module/readme.md

   7. [x] Logs are being created in event_management_log table when configuration changes are made.

 ## end check implement

-#  It's a good practice to add project to version control (e.g., Git) and ignore the vendor and web/core directories.
+## It's a good practice to add project to version control (e.g., Git) and ignore the vendor and web/core directories.

-## install the proper steps:
+## Install the proper steps: